cyberphone/D-CBOR/README.md

 of ASN.1.
-D-CBOR builds on the preferred serialization options outlined in RFC8949, but with another target: secure cryptographic operations that does not require CBOR encoded data to be hashed etc. to be wrapped in byte-strings or similar in order to return a repeatable result Although not the primary goal, by constraining serialization options, testing becomes easier, which in turn should foster interoperability._
+D-CBOR builds on the preferred serialization options outlined in RFC8949, but with another target: secure cryptographic operations that does not require CBOR encoded data to be hashed etc. to be wrapped in byte-strings or similar in order to return a repeatable result.
+Although not the primary goal, by constraining serialization options, testing becomes easier, which in turn should foster interoperability._